primea/design/prima_interface.md

 # Data types

-We define the following Ethereum data types:
-- `bytes`: an array of bytes with unrestricted length
-- `address`: a 160 bit number, represented as a 20 bytes long little endian unsigned integer in memory
-- `u128`: a 128 bit number, represented as a 16 bytes long little endian unsigned integer in memory
-- `u256`: a 256 bit number, represented as a 32 bytes long little endian unsigned integer in memory

-We also define the following WebAssembly data types:
 - `i32`: same as `i32` in WebAssembly
 - `i32ptr`: same as `i32` in WebAssembly, but treated as a pointer to a WebAssembly memory offset
 - `i64`: same as `i64` in WebAssembly